atsign-foundation/at_java/README.md

 This repo contains libraries, tools, samples and examples for developers who wish to work with the atPlatform from Java code.

-NB: As of May 3 2022, the Java client library can still be considered a 1.0.0-Beta version - i.e. there may occasionally be breaking changes, based on feedback from users of the library, until we get to a final version 1.0.0

 # Maven Depdendency

 The Java SDK can be added to your project through a compiled JAR or by Maven!